In this post, we will show you how to switch or change BIOS Mode from Legacy to UEFI without reinstalling Windows 11/10.

 Can Legacy BIOS be changed to UEFI?

 Yes, you can change Legacy BIOS to UEFI.
-First, open Command Prompt with administrator privileges and use commands like “mbr2gpt” to convert your disk to GPT.
+First, open Command Prompt with administrator privileges and run commands such as mbr2gpt to convert your disk to GPT.
 Restart your system and access the BIOS settings.
 In the BIOS menu, switch from Legacy BIOS mode to UEFI mode to complete the conversion.

 How do I switch back to UEFI?